SmineDDF/babel-plugin-jsx-html/README.md

 The templating rules are mostly similar to how it works in React with one change: children are not appended to `props`, they are passed as separate argument.

+Also all properties are html properties, not React properties, so you will need to type `class` instead of `className` - just like in plain HTML.

 ### Example
 ```jsx